Faculty & Students:

 Faculty, Staff, and Students

 Would you like to learn how to use Google tools to enhance your teaching and learning?
 We encourage you to obtain the Google Educator Level 1 and 2 training.
-These are offered for a minimal cost.
+These are offered at a minimal cost.
 For example, the Google Educator Level 1 certification cost only $10.
 You can take the training without paying until you're ready for the test to certify, so actually, the training is free.
 Check to see if this is something you'd like to add to your educator virtual toolbox and resume!
 They have more advanced training for innovators and trainers.